Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 He is famously quoted as saying:

-In the year of his centenary, we aim to breathe new life into that sentiment by championing a mission to build a Culture of Curiosity in Hull, to help make it a City of Curiosity.
+In the wake of his centenary, we aim to breathe new life into that sentiment by championing a mission to build a culture of curiosity in Hull, to make it a City of Curiosity.